'I want to apologize to his wife' Tearful NYPD rookie cop who gave married lieutenant lap dance at holiday party reveals she's been working from home since and feels 'judged' over incident

 The rookie cop is now working from home this week after being embarrassed by the onslaught of media attention and and said she feels ‘judged’

-She also claimed that if she were a ‘man’ ‘it would have been more of a joking matter and remained in-house,’according to The Daily Advent.
+She also claimed that if she were a ‘man’ ‘it would have been more of a joking matter and remained in house,’according to The New York Post.

 —